DreamPTK/rice-detection/README.md

 ## Description
 This is a library that contain rice cultivated area detection tools and other geospatial tools for jupyter environment on sphere.gistda website in part of Data Cube.
 Thus, you needs go to https://sphere.gistda.or.th/ and register the account to access jupyter lab environment interactively from a browser.

 Note!!!
-The rice detection tools in this study are effective in detecting the growing stage of rice, specifically from the Tilling stage to the Heading stage.
+The rice detection tools in this study are effective in detecting the growing stage of rice, specifically from the Tilling stage to the Flowering stage.

 ![](https://www.mdpi.com/ijgi/ijgi-07-00073/article_deploy/html/images/ijgi-07-00073-g003.png))